-Katherine is a 5th year student in the Law-Psychology Program and Social Cognitive Program at the University of Nebraska, Lincoln.
-She will receive her Juris Doctorate (J.D.) in May of 2018 and is pursuing her Doctorate of Philosophy (Ph.D.) in Social and Cognitive Psychology (expected in 2020).
-She received her Bachelors of Science in Psychology with a concentration in Criminal Justice from Endicott College in 2012.
+Katherine is a 6th year student in the Law-Psychology Program and Social Cognitive Program at the University of Nebraska, Lincoln.
+She is pursuing her Doctorate of Philosophy (Ph.D.) in Social and Cognitive Psychology (expected in 2020).
+She received her Juris Doctorate (J.D.) from UNL in May of 2018 and her Bachelors of Science in Psychology with a concentration in Criminal Justice from Endicott College in 2012.

-Katherine recently finished her master's equivalency research project examining police officer's perceptions of procedural justice in police-civilian encounters.
-She is generally interested in how authorities perceive decision-making procedures and whether those perceptions are consistent with their intentions and subordinate perceptions.
+Katherine working on her dissertation examining police officer's perceptions of procedural justice in police-civilian encounters.
+She is interested in how authorities perceive decision-making procedures and whether those perceptions are consistent with their intentions and subordinate perceptions.
+She is conducting two in-court evaluations examining the impact of therapeutic court processes on the the life of the case and the participants.
+Overall, Katherine is interested in how due process is provided and experienced by both legal decision makers and the recipients of those decisions.

-Katherine is additionally a Graduate Research Assistant for the Nebraska Resource Project for Vulnerable Young Children at the UNL Center for Children, Families, and the Law.
-Katherine is the 2017-2018 Chair-Elect for the American Psychology and Law Society Student Committee.
+Katherine is a Project Evaluator for the Nebraska Resource Project for Vulnerable Young Children and the Children's Justice Clinic at the UNL Center for Children, Families, and the Law.
+Katherine is the 2018-2019 Chair for the American Psychology and Law Society Student Committee.

 In her free time, Katherine enjoys running and spending time on road trips with her partner and two dogs.